ZhengPan0725/Szabo-H-He-SZ-3G/README.md

 max\_iter : maximum of iterations

-Please don't forget to change the path of file containing the configuration.
+Please don't forget to change the path of the file containing the configuration.
 The format of the file can be found in geomtry\_rep.xyz, which is the standard import form of fhi-aims(an outstanding ab initio calculation software).

-After determining the necessary information mentioned above, the user just have to compile the programme.
+After determining the necessary information mentioned above, the user just have to compile the program.
 For example:

 ```shell
 ifort main.f90 -llapack -lblas -o myprogramme